saras-daton/AmazonVendorCentral/README.md

 - Snowflake

 #### Typical challenges with raw data are:
-- Array/Nested Array columns which makes queries for Data Analytics complex
+- Array/Nested Array columns makes queries for Data Analytics complex
 - Data duplication due to look back period while fetching report data from Amazon
 - Separate tables at marketplaces/Store, brand, account level for same kind of report/data feeds

-By doing Data Unification the above challenges can be overcomed and simplifies Data Analytics.
+Data Unification simplifies Data Analytics by doing:
-As part of Data Unification, the following functions are performed:
 - Consolidation - Different marketplaces/Store/account & different brands would have similar raw Daton Ingested tables, which are consolidated into one table with column distinguishers brand & store
 - Deduplication - Based on primary keys, the data is De-duplicated and the latest records are only loaded into the consolidated stage tables
 - Incremental Load - Models are designed to include incremental load which when scheduled would update the tables regularly